 In this article, we'll discuss what spyware is, the common types of spyware, and how you can protect yourself, your employees and your data from spyware.

-Spyware is, in most cases, a malicious piece of software that continuously monitors your computer’s activity and internet use.
+Spyware is a malicious piece of software that continuously monitors your computer's activity and internet use.
 Its purpose is to gather information, often referred to as traffic data, which can include keystrokes, screenshots, websites visited, or various types of personal or sensitive information.
 The data can be used in a wide variety of ways, including selling it to interested entities or for identity theft, in some cases.
 Knowing these common types of spyware and how to detect them is very important.

 A system can get infected with spyware, pretty much the same way as it does with other types of malware, including Trojans, viruses, worms, etc. They can either take advantage of various security vulnerabilities such as when the user clicks on an unfamiliar link in an email, or just visiting a malicious website.
 Users can willingly download them if they are advertised as all sorts of useful tools or as freeware (free software.)

 With phishing attempts getting savvier by the day, it's critical that your employees are well educated on how they can prevent and detect phishing attacks.
 We've seen companies with threat protection in place still get fooled by various phishing attempts as they're getting harder to spot these days.
 Many are coming disguised as people you know and correspond with regularly.
 Just recently, a CEO of a company fell victim to a phishing attempt and they had to sell out hundreds of thousands of dollars to get their data back.
 Humans are the first and last line of defense, so it's critical to educate employees on how to prevent this from happening.